Australian Consumer Law (ACL): what businesses need to know

 The Australian Consumer Law website offers guides to help Australian consumers and businesses better understand specific consumer law topics, which you can read here; the ACCC’s Youtube channel also has a series of videos on Australian Consumer Law and Your Business.

-You can also keep an eye on our blog as we release more posts on commercial law in the future, check out our fact sheets on commercial law, and get in contact with the commercial lawyers at Lynn & Brown Lawyers for expert legal advice as it applies to your business.
+You can also keep an eye on our blog as we release more posts on commercial law in the future, check out our fact sheets on commercial law, and get in contact with the commercial lawyers at Lynn & Brown Lawyers for expert and Perth-local legal advice as it applies to your business.